-Companies have been insisting on this false claim because it ensures that they can
+Companies have been insisting on this false claim because it ensures that they can continue to develop their polluting industries and increase their profits for a longer time, despite climate chaos and the huge tragedies it causes.

 3 Besides planting trees, REDD+ and also NBS erroneously argue that pollution can be "offset" by protecting carbon in forests that are at risk of being destroyed.